 Not all programs are offered for completion at each campus or through Berkeley College Online®.
-Please review the academic program pages (https:// berkeleycollege.edu/academics.htm) for information on where each program is offered.
+Please review the academic program pages (https:// berkeleycollege.edu/academics/index.html) for information on where each program is offered.
 Additionally, all students may be required to take some courses at another campus or online.
-The Career Development and Internship courses are only offered online.
+The Internship courses are only offered online.

-Covers the corporate form of business organizations.
-Course introduces recording of plant assets, intangible assets, depreciation, current liabilities, and payroll by the accrual method.
+Course introduces accounting for receivables, plant assets, intangible assets, liabilities, stockholders' equity, and investments.
 Students learn how to prepare and interpret cash flow statements.
-This class also introduces the use of accounting information for management planning and the evaluation of cost behavior.